DrSimonMahler/DrSimonMahler.github.io/_pages/about.md

 - 2021-2025: Postdoctoral research associate at California Institute of Technology (Caltech) in the <a href="https://biophot.caltech.edu/" target="_blank">Biophotonics Lab</a> of Professor Changhuei Yang.
 - 2017-2021: PhD studies at the Weizmann Institute of Science in the <a href="https://www.weizmann.ac.il/complex/NirDavidson/research-activities/coupled-lasers" target="_blank">Coupled Lasers Lab</a> of Professors Nir Davidson and Asher A. Friesem.
 - 2015-2017: Master of Science in <a href="https://physics-complex-systems.fr/en/" target="_blank">Physics of Complex System </a> from the Univeristy Paris-Sud (Paris-Saclay).
--  🇫🇷 Born and raised in Marseille, France, where my family still lives, it remains home.
+-  🇫🇷 Born and raised in Marseille, France, where my family still lives, it remains home.</div>

 News
 ======